 E-commerce, then, will be part of your e-business.
 But your e-business includes so much more.
 At its most simple, e-business covers every part of your business that uses the internet.
-There are some small businesses that run entirely online–and there are others that don’t.
+Some small businesses run entirely online, and others don’t.
 The degree to which your e-business is your business will vary from company to company.

 It’s important to know just how much e-business vs. regular business you have, as that can help you determine the best strategies for success.
 E-business can cover a wide gamut of normal business operations, including:

 The truth is that there are as many variations on e-business as there are unique business ideas in the world.
 There’s no one-size-fits-all solution, especially in this era of fully distributed online companies.
-E-business solutions for your enterprise may look strikingly different than anyone else’s but that’s because a good e-business strategy will emphasize your company’s unique strengths and needs in order to maximize success.
+E-business solutions for your enterprise may look strikingly different from anyone else’s, but that’s because a good e-business strategy will emphasize your company’s unique strengths and needs to maximize success.

 E-business can be expansive.
-And there are plenty of companies large and small that make no distinction between their business and their e-business.
-That’s because every aspect of those businesses takes advantage of online infrastructure–from the internet to intranets.
+And there are plenty of companies, large and small, that make no distinction between their business and e-business.
+That’s because every aspect of those businesses takes advantage of online infrastructure-from the internet to intranets.